 Integrating the environment and education in the classroom through real-world experiences can improve students’ academic performance, self-esteem and appreciation for the environment.

 DTSC provides environmental education resources for teachers, students, parents and youth groups.
 This information focuses on teaching children to be good stewards of the environment.
 Lessons, workbooks and hands-on activities afford children an understanding of Earth’s processes and how our actions affect those processes.
-Publications are available on our Web site and by mail.
+Publications are available below.
 In addition, guest speakers may be available to present information in the classroom.
 To determine the availability of a guest speaker in your area, or to make a publication request, please contact DTSC’s Web Coordinator.

 - Protecting Our Environment Activity Book, a guide to reducing, reusing and recycling.